The Millennium Tour

 - Bags larger than 12x12x12 inches, backpacks or wrapped packages

-- Cameras with a detachable lens and professional cameras are prohibited at all concerts.
+- Small "point and click" cameras are permitted, and all other cameras are prohibited.
 Video and audio recording devices and camera bags are also prohibited.

 - Binoculars are permitted.
 Binocular bags are not permitted